lawrence501/5e-cli/README.md

 Shares condition immunity with charm.

 A dominated creature is charmed.
-Additionally, the dominated creature gains a free action that can be taken to both move up to its speed and make either a single weapon attack or cast a cantrip.
+Additionally, the dominated creature gains a free action at the start of each of its turns that can be taken to both move up to its speed and make either a single weapon attack or cast a cantrip.
 This free action is completely controlled by the creature that dominated the victim.

 ### Frightened